 Brian graduated from Davidson College in 1978 with an A.B. in Economics.
 He then attended law school at The University of North Carolina at Chapel Hill obtaining his J.D. degree in 1981.
 Brian practiced with several firms in south Florida and metropolitan Atlanta before joining this Firm in 2006.
 He is the author of numerous articles and publications and speaks to professional and industry groups on insurance coverage and on construction law topics.
 He represents clients in a wide-range of business and litigation matters and is admitted to practice in the States of Florida and Georgia.
 His practice areas are construction, insurance and business law, and commercial litigation.

-Brian has two grown daughters and resides in the Kirkwood neighborhood in east Atlanta.
+Brian has two grown daughters and resides in the Old Fourth Ward area of Atlanta.